changhae-kim/ImpLearn/jp-2024-05331h/README.md

 # Phillips Catalyst

-These are the scripts and data which were used to run the calculations in the manuscript jp-2024-05331h.
+These are the scripts and data which were used to run the calculations in https://doi.org/10.1021/acs.jpcc.4c05331.

 ## How to Run the Scripts

-These are the step-by-step instructions to run the scripts and redo the calculations in the manuscript jp-2024-05331h, with some caveats to be specified below.
+These are the step-by-step instructions to run the scripts and redo the calculations in https://doi.org/10.1021/acs.jpcc.4c05331, with some caveats to be specified below.
 The instructions assume that you are considering a Phillips catalyst grafted at 473.15 K.

 1. Clone this repository to your home and then go into it:
 ```